 - GPS 984: Thinking Critically - Professional Skills for Global Citizens

-This innovative, seven-week, non-credit course provides a supportive and challenging setting for students to build multidisciplinary understandings and skills into their professional and personal lives as they candidly explore diverse issues with peers from disciplines across campus.
+This innovative, eight-week, non-credit course provides a supportive and challenging setting for students to build multidisciplinary understandings and skills into their professional and personal lives as they candidly explore diverse issues with peers from disciplines across campus.

 Learning hours and expected work load

 The expected learning hours to be completed in the Certificate program are approximately equivalent to the hours required for a 6-credit unit course.